Prepare for the arrival of your baby by attending one of our online education workshops for specific situations

 This workshop will provide you with all the amazing information covered in the general Breastfeeding Preparation Session as well information specific to managing diabetes while pregnant and breastfeeding.

-You will also have the opportunity to ask a new mum anything you want to know in the Q&A segment.
+You will also have the opportunity to ask a breastfeeding mum who has been impacted by diabetes anything you want to know in the Q&A segment.

 Reading your baby's feeding cues